LaibaT-13/Syntecxhub_House_Price_Prediction/README.md

 # Syntecxhub_House_Price_Prediction

 ## 🏠 House Price Prediction (Linear Regression)
-This project is part of my Machine Learning internship at Syntecxhub (Task-01).
+This project is part of my Machine Learning knowledge.
 It demonstrates a linear regression-based approach to predict house prices using structured housing data and relevant features such as area, location and amenities.

 ## 📌 Objective
 Predict house prices using structured housing data by applying a Linear Regression model on multiple numerical and categorical features.